 Studies at the Department of Built Environment focus on a number of systems crucial to the functioning of our society: water and waste management, transportation, asset management and spatial data.

 Master's Programme in Geoinformatics turns students' talent and hard work into excellence.
 After graduating, you will be able to work effectively in many roles in the society, applying and utilizing current knowledge of geoinformatics, and to contribute to the further development of the field.
+This degree is an excellent choice if you want to tackle big societal challenges such as climate change, security and urban development, or if you dream of creating advanced mobile applications.

 The majority of annual global investments target real estate, and most of national wealth is into real estate as well.
 Urbanisation accelerates construction and increases the demand for experts of real estate economics.
 If you are interested in working with real estate markets, investments, management or development, the Master's Programme in Real Estate Economics will get you started.
 The programme gives you the skills and knowledge you need to manage the entire lifespan of real estate.

 Making smarter and more liveable cities requires new skills that integrate land use and transportation.
 The Master's Programme in Spatial Planning and Transportation Engineering offers the skills you need to design and develop urban and regional systems.
+The programme combines technical and human-centered approaches in land use planning and transportation engineering.

 Want to ensure a sustainable and functioning society?
 Then the Master's Programme in Water & Environmental Engineering would be perfect for you!